cyevgeniy/evg.moe/content/posts/why-such-site/index.md

 doing something that doesn't ship new features, and it's equal to death when you stop adding them.

-Therefore, my daily job is to add code, which is a first frontend sin.
+Therefore, my daily job is to add code, which is the first frontend sin.

 ## Decisions

-There's as little  CSS as possible to make the site look nice on mobile devices
-+ a few color-related and decorating styles.
+There's as little  CSS as possible to make the site look nice on mobile devices plus a few color-related and decorating styles.

 HTML markup is very simple.
 Again, because I don't use complex layout, I don't need a lot of things to style.